-CCCCD Governing Board Rules & Regulations CCCCD Board Policy 1010 CCCCD Board Policy 1009 CCCCD Board Policy 1012 CCCCD Administrative Procedure 1012.01 CCCCD Board Policy 1021 CCCCD Administrative Procedure 1021.01 CCCCD Board Special Meeting Agenda-18Oct2016 Prov Appts IV.C.7.
+CCCCD Governing Board Rules & Regulations CCCCD Board Policy 1010 CCCCD Board Policy 1009 CCCCD Board Policy 1012 CCCCD Administrative Procedure 1012.01 CCCCD Board Policy 1021 CCCCD Administrative Procedure 1021.01 CCCCD Board Special Meeting Agenda-18Oct2016\Prov Appts IV.C.7.
 The governing board acts in a manner consistent with its policies and bylaws.
 The board regularly assesses its policies and bylaws for their effectiveness in fulfilling the college/district/system mission and revises them as necessary.

-As prescribed by California Education Code Section 70902, the Governing Board is charged with establishing broad policies, which govern the operation of the District, and has the expectation that all policies and procedures are followed properly.
+Outlined in California Education Code Section 70902, the Governing Board is charged with establishing broad policies, which govern the operation of the District, and has the expectation that all policies and procedures are followed properly.
 The Governing Board is subject to the provisions of the Constitution of the State of California, the Rules and Regulations of the Board of Governors of the California Community Colleges, and its own policies and procedures.
-The Rules and Regulations of the District Governing Board ("Administrative Officers" section, No. 18) stipulate that the Governing Board shall delegate to the Chancellor the executive responsibility for administering the policies and executing all decisions of the Governing Board that require administrative action.
-In the initiation and formulation of District policies, the Chancellor shall act as the professional advisor to the Governing Board.
-The development of Governing Board policies and procedures is reflective of the participatory process, as noted in Administrative Procedure 1009.01 ("Participatory Governance").
+The Rules and Regulations of the District Governing Board, Administrative Officers, No. 18, stipulate that the Governing Board shall delegate to the chancellor the executive responsibility for administering the policies and execute all decisions of the Governing Board that require administrative action.
+In the initiation and formulation of District policies, the chancellor shall act as the professional advisor to the Governing Board.
+The development of Governing Board policies and procedures is reflective of the participatory process, as noted in Administrative Procedure 1009.01, Participatory Governance.
 In addition, the policy manual and all departmental procedures manuals are posted on the website.
-Links have been established between policy and procedure, assuring the reader of full disclosure.
+Links have been established between policy and procedure, ensuring the reader of full disclosure.

-An original member of the Community College League of California (CCLC) policy/procedure service, the District has reviewed and revised - where appropriate - all of its policies and procedures.
-This occurs as CCLC notifications are received and on a regular two-year, threeyear, or four-year cycle, dependent upon the departmental manual to be reviewed/revised.
-As a result, all policies and procedures of the Governing Board are current, computerized, linked, uniformly formatted, and posted on the Contra Costa Community College District website.
-A recent example of the Governing Board using its policies (or lack thereof) to address a concern raised by a member of the Board occurred in 2017-18.
-One member of the Board was advocating for one of the colleges to name a facility in honor of a former Board member.
+The District is an original member of the Community College League of California (CCLC) policy/procedure service and has subsequently reviewed and revised where appropriate all policies and procedures as CCLC notifications are received and on a regular two-, three-, or fouryear cycle dependent upon the departmental manual to be reviewed/revised.
+As a result, all policies and procedures of the Governing Board are current, computerized, linked, uniformly formatted and posted on the Contra Costa Community College District website.
+A recent example of the Board using its policies (or lack thereof) to address a concern raised by a member of the Board occurred in 2017-18.
+One member of the Board was advocating for one of the Colleges to name a facility in honor of a previous board member.
 With no existing policy to address this situation, and after the matter was brought up at multiple meetings, the Board decided not to take action on an ad hoc basis.
-Rather, the Governing Board directed the Chancellor and two members of the Board (acting as a subcommittee of the full Board) to prepare a draft policy to address this matter for presentation to the full Board.
-This action resulted in Board Policy 1026 ("Honorary Naming of Facilities, Properties and Memorials").
-This policy was adopted by the Governing Board in June 2018.
+Rather, the Board directed the Chancellor and two members of the Board (acting as a subcommittee of the full Board) to prepare a draft Board policy to address this matter for presentation to the full board.
+This action resulted in Board Policy 1026 (Honorary Naming of Facilities, Properties and Memorials).
+This policy was adopted by the Board on June 27, 2018).
 The Chancellor's Cabinet subsequently developed an administrative procedure to implement the policy.